Skip to content

 system Host operating system load

-host_process List of processes on the host that have been alive for over 10 minutes
+host_process List of processes surviving more than 10min on the host

-hostobject Host basic information (operating system, hardware information, etc.)
+hostobject Basic host information (operating system, hardware information, etc.)

-container Host container or Kubernetes data (if there are no containers on the host, the collector will exit automatically)
+container Host container or Kubernetes data (if the host has no containers, the collector automatically exits)

 Note

-• DataKit counts quantities within 24 hours based on the maximum value, so changing the hostname during the billing cycle will result in being charged for two hosts.
+• DataKit counts the maximum number within a 24-hour period for billing.
+Therefore, modifying the host name within a billing cycle will result in charges for two hosts.

-For more details, refer to DataKit Collector Usage, Host Objects.
+For more details, refer to DataKit Collector Usage, Host Object.

 For more details, refer to Enable Cloud Synchronization.